 - Nonprofit.
 A tax-exempt, non-business entity that invests excess funds back into the mission.

 - Co-operative.
 A business organized by and for its members.
 Credit unions and community grocery stores are some examples of co-ops.

 - Social purpose business.
 These businesses start on the foundation of addressing a social mission.

 - Social firm.
-Social firms employ those in the community who need jobs.
-FareStart is a great example—it employs at-risk youth and serves healthful meals.
+Social firms employ those in the community who need jobs, such as at-risk youth.

 - Socially responsible business.
 These companies support social missions as a part of their day-to-day business operations.

 - For-profit.
 Perhaps the vaguest category, these businesses are profit-first but donate funds, raise awareness, or otherwise support causes.

 Arguably the most common social enterprise model is donating a portion of profits to a charity, but that’s not all there is to building an effective social enterprise.

 "It’s not just saying, ‘Hey, we have a social mission as an organization, and X percent of our sales goes to nonprofit X, Y, and Z.’ I think it needs to be deeper and more authentic than that.”

 - Creating jobs within the communities they care about, such as hiring local ex-convicts or ethically outsourcing production to communities in need of fair work and career development opportunities